 I promise to write this up into an official lesson, but there is simply so much to tell that it’s a bit daunting for me!
 I will get it written up at some point.
 I learned an incredible amount on these shoes, and although I do plan to make another pair at some point soon, I think that these are of sufficient quality to present here.
 In truth, they knock the socks off of my Lesson 5, and I’m far more pleased with them.
 The upper leather is black waxed calf from Dickens Brothers, one of the oldest leather merchants in the UK.
 Further, it is precisely what the shoemakers in Colonial Williamsburg use.
 The insole, rand, and outsole leather is from Joh.
 Rendenbach.
 Both leathers were an absolute pleasure to work with.

 The buckles themselves are actual antique 18th century silver buckles.
 These buckles are neat in that they are “clasp” buckles, where a small button is pressed and the actual strap attachment hinges out of the buckle proper.
 Then, once the shoe is buckled, the silver portion is clicked back in to place.
 Quite neat!

 February 12th, 2014

-I’ve been hard at work on a pair of 1780s shoes – I don’t want to spoil the surprise for you, but I thought that you deserved a teaser pic at least!
+I’ve been hard at work on a pair of 1780s shoes – I don’t want to spoil the surprise for you, but I thought that you deserved a teaser pic, at least!
 I’m modeling these on an old sample shoe that I was incredibly fortunate to get from one of the shoemakers at Colonial Williamsburg.
-These teaser pictures shoe the inside and outside strap closing stitches, at a modest 10 stitches per inch, just about what the sample shoe was measured at.
+These teaser pictures show the inside and outside strap closing stitches, at a modest 10 stitches per inch, just about what the sample shoe was measured at.
 This has been, by far, the most challenging piece for me to date, and I’ve learned an incredible amount over the past couple of weeks.
-As always, you also learn exactly how far you have yet to go, but if one never starts the process, one never improves.
+As always, you also find our exactly how far you have yet to go, but if one never starts the process, one never improves.
 I look forward to writing up the actual lessons!